yohamta/n2t/README.md

 The `*.jack` files are programs written in the "Jack language", which is a simple programming language that is developed by the nand to tetris creators.

-How to compile example jack file:
+How to compile an example jack file:

 ```sh
 cd ./compiler